Pine Mountain Settlement School

 Evelyn K. Wells

 As you will see, I’m digging into my past, and into my storeroom.
 I send herewith some articles written at various times about Pine Mountain.
-I also enclose a list of the things I am keeping here, with of course directions that further disposition, when I am through with them should be made by the School.
-Will you however, sometime look over the list and see if there are any numbers of Notes, Pine Cone, annual letters [Letters to Friends] which are not in your files.
-Dorothy Tharpe, who went over this material with me lately, thought I might be able to fill your gaps and I’d be glad to do so.
+I also enclose a list of the things I am keeping here, with of course directions that further disposition, when I am through with them, should be made by the School.
+Will you, however, sometime look over the list and see if there are any numbers of Notes, Pine Cone, annual letters [Letters to Friends of Pine Mountain School] which are not in your files.
+Dorothy [Nace] Tharpe, who went over this material with me lately, thought I might be able to fill your gaps and I’d be glad to do so.
 No hurry about your checking with your files.
 I know that these chores have to wait — as mine have.

 All good wishes to you.
 I have been reminded of Pine Mountain this spring since we are now having “dogwood winter.”

-[postscript: “This may be a job for Mary the Archivist!]
+[Postscript] “This may be a job for Mary [Rogers] the Archivist!”

-Evelyn K. Wells, 1915 Excerpts from Letters Home
+Evelyn K. Wells 1918 Excerpts from Letters Home

 Horseback to Hindman

-A detailed account written by Wells for her family of a journey by horseback taken by Wells and other Pine Mountain Staff to Hindman Settlement School.
+A detailed account written by Wells for her family of a journey by horseback taken by Wells and other Pine Mountain Staff to Hindman Settlement School in Harlan County, Kentucky.

 1915-16 End of October.
 I certainly am having experiences with the boys of the family.
 The little girls are very harmless, … (p.2-3)